Why Connect Google Drive to ownCloud?

 Connect Google Drive with ownCloud

 ownCloud is an open-source file sync and share software.
 It can be used to highly improve the collaboration between team members.
-On ownCloud, you can share files and folders online via Virtual File System flexibly with your team members or external contacts.
-Besides, all of your team members can achieve real-time, remote, and platform-independent collaborations on their ownCloud with features like Office Integration, Federated Clouds, and Activity Stream.
-So, ownCloud is a good choice for teams to use.
+On ownCloud, you can share files and folders online with your team members or external contacts.
+Besides, all of your team members can achieve real-time, remote, and platform-independent collaborations on their ownCloud.

 As we all know, Google Drive is also a wonderful and popular cloud storage service.
-If you have both Google Drive and ownCloud, you may want to connect them in order to make your work more efficient.
-You may consider this connection from the following aspects.
+If you have both Google Drive and ownCloud, you may want to connect them for the following reasons:

 If you think the connection can do you a favor, you can refer to the 2 ways shown in the next parts.